learn-co-students/nyc-dumbo-web-120919/07-mock-cc-review/README.md

 - Testing code using `binding.pry` - debugging inside of methods - also show using `puts`/`p` to test data

 # Common Issues
-- initializing a Book with a string for the author name
+- initializing a Book with a string for the author name -> doesn't meet the requirementst for the domain (a book _belongs to_ an author instance)
-  - `Book.new("Title", "Author", 100)`
+  - `Book.new("Title", "Author", 100)` -> not gonna work :(
-- creating an array of books as an instance variable in the Author class
+- creating an array of books as an instance variable in the Author class -> Violates single source of truth
-  - `@books = []`
+  - `@books = []` -> this means we have to keep track of multiple arrays of books, not gonna work :(
 - `map` vs `select`
   - Using map to filter a list -> not gonna work :(
   - Using select to transform a list -> not gonna work :(